harness/developer-hub/release-notes/platform.md

 - Custom Secret Manager creation does not consider the delegate selector.
 (PL-32260)

-  In Custom SM configuration, using the SSH Custom Secret Manager to validate delegate selection fixed this issue.
+  Decrypting secrets using the SSH connection to validate delegate selection fixed this issue.
   The Harness Delegate version 793xx is required for this fix.

 - Invites to users fail with an unauthorized error while RBAC setup is still in progress.
 (PL-32117)